 - Bonfire Night Party

 - Brewery (ask a local brewery to donate $1 per specific beer (name the beer) for a week, month)

-- Clubs/Organizations (ask any club or organization you are a part of if you can send a letter to ask other members for a donation)
+- Clubs/Organizations (ask any club or organization you are a part of if you can send an ask letter to other members)

 - Coffee (give up coffee for a month and enter those funds on your fundraising page)

 - Colorful Sponsor Letter (mailed to family, friends and co-workers)

 - Concert (if you have any friends or family who are musicians, ask them to host a benefit concert)

 - Corporate Matching Gift (several companies match their employees monetary donations)

 - Corporate Sponsorship